Pig (dice game): Optimal play

 Optimal play for 2-player Pig was computed by Todd W. Neller and visualized by Clifton G. M. Presser in 2001.
 At any time, the relevant decision information includes the player's score, the opponent's score, and the turn total.
 Such information corresponds to a 3D point in the graph's space.
 If this point is inside the gray solid, the player should roll.
 Otherwise, the player should hold.

-Many 2-dice variants have been analysed, and human-playable Pig strategies have been compared to optimal play.
+Many 2-dice variants have been analyzed, and human-playable Pig strategies have been compared to optimal play.
 For example: